No visit to Hilton Head Island would be complete

 without a trip to the Harbour Town Lighthouse.

 Building of Harbour Town Lighthouse was started in 1969 by Charles Fraser and completed in 1970.
-Now just under five decades old, the red-and-white-striped Harbour Town Lighthouse serves not only as a beacon to the many ships that reside in our Yacht Basin but also as a landmark that has come to symbolize Hilton Head Island to people all over the world.
+Now over five decades old, the red-and-white-striped Harbour Town Lighthouse serves not only as a beacon to the many ships that reside in our Yacht Basin but also as a landmark that has come to symbolize Hilton Head Island to people all over the world.

 Once you've reached the top of the lighthouse, you'll be rewarded with panoramic views of the Lowcountry and the island's most elevated shopping experience at the Top of the Lighthouse Shoppe.
 Browse local arts and crafts, enjoy remarkable sunsets and don't forget to wave to your friends and family via the live webcam!